 Mahdi Fleifel is a Danish-Palestinian film director and a graduate of the UK National Film & Television School, where he studied under Stephen Frears and Pawel Pawlikowski.
 In 2010 he founded the London-based production company Nakba FilmWorks with producer Patrick Campbell.

-His debut feature, A World Not Ours (2012), premiered at the Toronto International Film Festival and picked up over 30 awards, including the Peace Film Prize at the 2013 Berlinale and the Edinburgh, Yamagata and DOC:NYC Grand Jury Prizes.
+Fleifel’s debut feature, A WORLD NOT OURS (2012), premiered at the Toronto International Film Festival and received over 30 awards, including the Peace Prize at the Berlinale and the Edinburgh, Yamagata and DOC:NYC Grand Jury Prizes.
 He was named Best New Nordic Voice at Nordisk Panorama, and received the New Talent Award at CPH:DOX in 2013.

 Born and raised in Dublin, Patrick’s academic background is in Anthropology and Sociology, but he has been drawn to filmmaking from a young age.
 Since moving to London, he has freelanced as a production manager, line producer and producer on pilots, shorts, and features.